JoostVanAverbeke/leonardo/PROMPTS.md

 - Generate a leonardo application order results report for the order with order filler number 20251023-24321445

+- Is Bart Simpson, registered in the leornardo application, a diabetic patient?

-- Generate an line chart of all the observations of property with loinc code 2339-0 of patient Bart Simpson
+- Generate a line chart of all the observations of property with loinc code 2339-0 of patient Bart Simpson